cdig/cd-reset/README.md

 ## Quick Start

-Ease is included in [cdFoundation](https://github.com/cdig/cd-foundation).
+cdReset is included in [cdFoundation](https://github.com/cdig/cd-foundation).
 Or, if you want to use it directly, just grab it from bower:

 ```bash